Education and Child Study

 EDC 352 Methods of Instruction (4 Credits)

 Examining subject matter from the standpoint of pedagogical content knowledge.
 The course includes methods of planning, teaching and assessment appropriate to the grade level and subject-matter area.
 Content frameworks and standards serve as the organizing themes for the course.
 Corequisite: EDC 352L.
-Department permission required.
+Instructor permission required.

 Fall